- How long before bluebirds fledge: Age of nest departure

 Early fledging would allow them to find a place to hide, even on the ground.

 As with most other studies of fledgling birds, baby bluebirds tend to leave their nest around six hours after sunrise or before noon, given that weather conditions are favorable.

 In some cases, nestlings are not strong enough to fly and fall to the ground where they are at risk of predation by wild predators, cats, and dogs.
 Early fledging would allow them time to find a place to hide, even on or near the ground.

 How does one know when baby bluebirds are ready to fledge?

-Within 12 days of hatching, baby bluebirds are mobile inside the nest, able to preen themselves and stretch their wings.
+Within 12 days of hatching, baby bluebirds are restless inside the nest, able to preen themselves and stretch their wings.
 They begin to peek out of the entrance hole at the world around them when they “begin to think about leaving the nest.”

 On day 16, the baby bluebirds appear to compete for a chance to peek through the entrance hole.
 Several heads can be seen inside the nesting box.
 Nestlings can begin to fledge on day 16.